emasquil/ppo/README.md

 sudo apt-get install -y xvfb ffmpeg freeglut3-dev libosmesa6-dev patchelf libglew-dev
 ```

+After all the installs you should be ready to run the notebook locally.

+## See our results
+In the [results](results) directory you can find some plots, logs, and videos of the agents after being trained on the environments previously mentioned.

 ## Contributing
 Before any pull request, please make sure to format your code using the following:
 ```Bash